widesky/docs/content/en/products/cloud/editor/getting-started.md

 ```

 ## Where to go next
-+ Understand the yaml mode that provides more powerful commands
++ Understand the YAML mode that provides more powerful commands